Ready to travel? Click here to plan your next trip!

 (And their diverse flavors)

 No matter how many days in Singapore you end up spending, food will be central to your itinerary.
-This might mean the traditional flavors of the above neighborhoods, such as chili crabs in Chinatown, nasi lemak in Kampong Glam, murtabak along Arab Street or curries in Little India.
-Alternatively, you could just head to a hawker center (I love Tiong Bahru Market and Maxwell Road Food Centre) and enjoy a sampling of cheap, delicious street food.
+This might mean the traditional flavors of the above neighborhoods, such as chili crabs in Chinatown, nasi lemak in Kampong Glam, murtabak along Arab Street or the world’s best curries (in my opinion) in Little India.
+Alternatively, you could just head to a hawker center (I love Tiong Bahru Market and Maxwell Food Centre) and enjoy a sampling of cheap, delicious street food.
+Also make sure not to sleep on Singapore’s kopitiam coffee shops.
+Order a kaya toast set and tell me I’m wrong!

 Get the classic Merlion shot

 Certain experiences are must-do, even if you haven’t yet decided how long to stay in Singapore.
 The Merlion statue is probably the closest thing Singapore has to a tourist attraction, particularly because of where it’s situated.
-It’s right on the water near the CBD, and just a stone’s throw from the Raffles Hotel, which is where the Singapore Sling cocktail was born.
+It’s right on the water near the CBD; you can visit it on your way back from the Raffles Hotel en route to wherever you’re staying.

 Clink glasses at Marina Bay Sands

 It’s also in the sight line of another classic Singapore hotel (albeit a newer one), the Marina Bay Sands.
 Here, you can either book a room, win big at the casino or ascend to the rooftop and enjoy sunset cocktails.
-No matter how many days in Singapore you spend or what the purpose or scope of your trip is, you’re almost certain to end up here at some point.
+No matter how many days in Singapore you spend or what the purpose or scope of your trip is, you’re almost certain to end up here at some point, even if you just admire it from across the bay at Merlion.

 Say goodnight at Gardens by the Bay